arpitghura/my-projects/README.md

 # projects
-This is a youtube clone
+This is a youtube Homepage UI Clone